Diagnosis, control and eradication of American foulbrood disease

 Preparation before destruction of items by burning

-Enquire at your local council for information on local laws and whether a permit is required to burn hives in the open.
+Before destroying items by burning you must enquire at your local council for information on local laws and whether a permit is required to burn hives in the open.

 Where hives are on public land apiary sites, contact the local Department of Environment, Land, Water and Planning (DELWP) office to determine if a fire to burn hives will be permitted.